 How can I get support if I have been affected?

-What is the Red Cross doing to help?
+What has the Red Cross doing to help?

-We have also launched a fundraising appeal at the request of Kensington and Chelsea council.
+We also launched a fundraising appeal at the request of Kensington and Chelsea council, and a support line.

 - Read more: Community comes together after Grenfell Tower tragedy